1jds/css-battle/README.md

 This daily target is interesting for a few reasons, such as the following:

+- This is an example of the use of attribute selectors (albeit silly, made up ones designed to be short).
+These open up new vistas for handling selection in various senarios.
+(It should be noted here that [the Spec seems to suggest here](https://html.spec.whatwg.org/#embedding-custom-non-visible-data-with-the-data-*-attributes) that custom attributes should be named `data-` something.)
+- This is an example of where `grid` could have been used (or some other form of positioning, such as `position: absolute`) but where `flexbox` can also be used.
+- I just discovered that sibling tags don't need to be closed (apparently).
+This would be one way to reduce character counts for CSS battles.
+- Obviously, this is not the way that CSS would/should be written in real-world contexts.
+So, is CSS battle just a way to learn bad habbits, or a way to practise and extend one's CSS knowledge?
+Kevin Powell says that it's a good thing to do.
+So, that's good enough for me.
+I also like to work on the same problem as others and then see how they'd solve it, so as to learn new methods and approaches.

 <img alt="daily target screenshot for 27/9/2023" src="./illustrative-screenshot-of-daily-target-for-2023-09-27.png">

 ```css